rstudio/shiny-workflows/README.md

 * `website.yaml`
   * This is a wrapper for building a `{pkgdown}` website and deploying it to the `gh-pages` branch of the repo.
-  * Packages included in the `./DESCRIPTION` field `Config/Needs/website` will also be installed
+  * Packages included in the `DESCRIPTION` field `Config/Needs/website` will also be installed
   * Parameters:
-    * `extra-packages`: Installs extra packages not listed in the `./DESCRIPTION` file to be installed.
+    * `extra-packages`: Installs extra packages not listed in the `DESCRIPTION` file to be installed.
 Link: https://github.com/r-lib/actions/tree/v1/setup-r-dependencies
     * `cache-version`: The cache key to be used.
 Link: https://github.com/r-lib/actions/tree/v1/setup-r-dependencies
     * `pandoc-version`: Sets the pandoc version to be installed.
 Link: https://github.com/r-lib/actions/tree/master/setup-pandoc
     * `check-title`: If set, will disable `rmarkdown`'s check for having the vignette title and the document title match